ShabuShabu/laravel-paradedb-search/README.md

 #### Pagination

-It's also possible to paginate the results:
+It's also possible to paginate the results.
+Both the `paginate` and `simplePaginate` methods use  the underlying `limit` & `offset` functionality, so will be more performant:

 ```php
 use App\Models\Product;